LihaoWang1991/Lihaowang1991.github.io/_posts/2019-02-25-Paper-reading-yolo-v1.md

 The learning rate is special during the training, the schedule is as follows: For the first epochs the learning rate is slowly raised from 10<sup>-3</sup>
 to 10<sup>-2</sup>.
 This is because if starting at a high learning rate the model often diverges due to unstable gradients.
 The the training continues with 10<sup>-2</sup> for 75 epochs, then 10<sup>-3</sup> for 30 epochs, and finally 10<sup>-4</sup> for 30 epochs.

-To avoid overfitting dropout and extensive data augmentation are also applied.
+To avoid overfitting, dropout and extensive data augmentation are also applied.

 #### Performance